WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 every other time, you need to render the graph twice in 2.666 ms instead of once.
 Then the max complexity of the graph is unexpectedly limited because of this.

-However, if the WebAudio rendered 192 frames at a time, the CPU usage would remain constant, and more complex graphs could be rendered because the peak CPU would be same as the average.
+However, if WebAudio rendered 192 frames at a time, the CPU usage would remain constant, and more complex graphs could be rendered because the peak CPU would be same as the average.
 This does increase latency a bit, but since Android is already using a size of 192, there is no actual additional latency.